clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 To make a nice user interface for controlling Home Assistant covers you could use 3 buttons, which also display the state.

-{{< img src="lvgl_cook_cover.png" alt="Image" caption="Just as in the previous examples, we need to get the state of the cover first.
+{{< img src="lvgl_cook_cover.png" alt="Image" class="center" >}}

+Just as in the previous examples, we need to get the state of the cover first.
 We'll use a numeric sensor to retrieve the current position of the cover and a text sensor to retrieve its current movement.
 We are particularly interested in the moving (*opening* and *closing*) states, because during these we'd like to change the label in the middle to show *STOP*.
 Otherwise, this button label will show the actual percentage of the opening.
-Additionally, we'll change the opacity of the labels on the *UP* and *DOWN* buttons depending on if the cover is fully open or closed." class="center" >}}
+Additionally, we'll change the opacity of the labels on the *UP* and *DOWN* buttons depending on if the cover is fully open or closed.

 ```yaml
 sensor: